 AFTER THE TOUR - HIT THE BAR OR HAVE LUNCH?

-Here we finish off the tour and your freelance Wally will offer up his best advice and recommendations over a drink.
+1:00pm: We finish off the tour in the afternoon and your freelance Wally will offer up his best advice and recommendations over a nice lunch.
 Feel free to ask any questions.
-The bar serves up a cheap and delicious lunch which often people like to have after the tour.
 Don’t forget this is a pay-what-you-feel tour, the enjoyment levels are on and the pressure level is off!
 A tour for tips also with tips, the best ones you can get of Santiago!